Gary Albright: Various promotions (1989–1991)

-Albright wound up working a couple of tours of South Africa, USWA, an appearance in WCW, New Japan Pro-Wrestling and various independent federations between 1989 and 1991.
+Albright wound up working a couple of tours of South Africa, USWA, making appearances in WCW (World Championship Wrestling), New Japan Pro-Wrestling, World Wrestling Council in Puerto Rico and various independent federations between 1989 and 1991.

 UWF International (1991–1995)

 Thanks to Bruce Hart, Gary Albright managed to sign up with the recently created Union of Wrestling Forces International, also known as UWF International or UWFi.
 The UWFi was a shoot style professional wrestling promotion.
 This meant that they presented an in ring product that focused on seemingly legitimate striking, suplexes, and submissions, but like all professional wrestling the outcome was pre-determined.

 Albright made his debut with UWFi on August 24, 1991, knocking out Yoji Anjoh in 7:29.
 Albright's massive size and his amateur background made his suplexes seem very impressive, to add to Albright's "Suplex machine" image he was typically booked to win by knocking out his opponents with brutal German suplexes such as his 5:26 victory by knock out over Kiyoshi Tamura on December 22, 1991.
 The highlight of Gary Albright's initial UWFi push came on May 8, 1992 when he knocked out Nobuhiko Takada with his signature German suplex at Yokohama Arena in front of an announced crowd of 14,000.
 Takada was UWFi's biggest Japanese star, the loss to Albright helped cement him as a serious competitor in the UWFi.
 Albright continued his winning ways in singles and tag matches through the summer of 1992 defeating such notable competitors as "Bad News" Brown.
 Albright's string of victories came to an end when he lost a rematch with Takada on September 21, 1992.
 Albright submitted to Takada's cross arm breaker, thus making Takada the first UWFi World champion.

 After the loss to Takada, Albright continued to win singles matches, usually in less than five minutes, but with the arrival of Super Vader, Gary Albright was supplanted as the top Gaijin in the federation, fighting in the undercard instead of the main events.
 Albright teamed up with Dan Severn in a loss to Salman Hashimikov and Vladimir Berkovich.
 Hashimikov forced Severn to submit to a cross arm breaker in 13:09 on the first UWFi PPV broadcast in American called "Shootfighting".
 Albright began to get pushed again in 1994 as part of UWFi's "Best of the World" tournament.
 In the first round of the tournament Albright knocked out Billy Scott in 2:11.
 He then defeated Yoji Anjoh in the second round to advance to a semifinal match with Nobuhiko Takada.
 On June 10, 1994, in front of a sellout crowd at Nippon Budokan, Albright lost by submission in 16:00 in the main event.
 Albright defeated Kiyoshi Tamura on August 18, 1994 to finish third in the tournament, the same night that Vader defeated Takada for the UWFi title.